 Met.
 Anthony:In some ways we are in the same position.
 You have confidence in the non-existence of God, which in a sense is an act of faith, because you can bring as little external evidence as I do.

 M. Lasky:Is it not possible to say that there is a fundamental difference in thinking or in approaching the problems of the unseen?
 Does it not depend on the temperament of a person that he prefers confidence in the unseen or refrains from judging the unseen?

 Met.
 Anthony:I'm not so sure.
 I think that my attitude towards things is largely determined by the upbringing that I received.
-I got a scientific education and - rightly or wrongly - treat everything scientifically.
-But, for example, as regards faith, I began with something that seemed to be a convincing experience of the experience that God exists.
+I received a scientific education and, rightly or wrongly, I treat everything scientifically.
+But in regard to faith, for example, I started with something that seemed to be a convincing, experienced experience of the fact that God exists.
 Doubt does not mean that this fundamental experience is called into question, my mental conclusions from it turn out to be in question.
-In this respect, the doubt of the believer should be just as creative, equally joyful, almost as systematic as the doubt of the scientist, who, having discovered facts that to some extent convinced him of something, begins to look for a flaw in his constructions , To look for in what its system is wrong, or to search for new facts that will disprove its model of the universe.
+In this respect, the doubt of the believer should be just as creative, equally joyful, almost as systematic as the doubt of the scientist, who, having discovered facts that to some extent convinced him of something, begins to look for a flaw in his constructions , to look for in what its system is wrong, or to search for new facts that will disprove its model of the universe.